purescript/purescript/CHANGELOG.d/fix_better-row-error-messages.md

   and `AdditionalProperty` have been removed, being replaced with `TypesDoNotUnify` instead.

-  **Case 1: lack of expected/actual text when that is known**
+  **Case 1: lack of "expected type" distinction when it is known**

-  The expected/actual distinction is not possible to determine in all cases, but it can be known in some cases.
-Previously, it was not reported even if it was known.
-Now the compiler reports this distinction if known.
+  Previously, the message would not indicate which of the two types was the expected type, even if it could be determined.

+  Now, when this distinction is known, it is reported.
+  Note: this distinction cannot be known in all circumstances.

   Before:
   ```